-Spring is the ideal season to enrich your garden with new flowers, plants and shrubbery.
-Summer fosters growth and stability for your new plants and such progress should be maintained as much as possible during autumn before the winter season takes hold.
+Springtime is the ideal growing season.
+The perfect time to enrich your garden: plant spring bulbs such as daffodils and tulips, clear up the dead leaves and cut back your perennials.
+Summer fosters growth and stability for your new plants and such progress should be maintained as much as possible during autumn before the colder months take hold.

-Autumn is normally a dry season and a mediator between winter and summer.
-Still, it can offer some amazing opportunities to use your garden.
+Autumn is normally a dry season and a mediator between the winter frosts and the heat of summer.
+Still, it can offer some amazing opportunities to use your garden, and proper preparation will ensure it flourishes in the next year.
 We’ve collated some tips on how to prepare your garden for autumn, read on to find out more.

-Here are a few of our tips to prepare your garden for autumn more effectively:
+Here are a few of our tips to prepare your garden for autumn and the cold weather more effectively:

-• Herbs that need to be moved indoors
+• Herbs and tender plants that need to be wrapped up or moved indoors

-All of these things will help you indicate areas where you can maintain your garden in a more effective way.
+All of these things will help indicate areas where you can improve your garden, giving it a new lease of life for the season.

 Do you already have a patio in your outdoor space?
 If yes, then autumn is a great opportunity to properly pressure wash the slabs.
 This can transform your patio completely if you have a good quality pressure washer.
-Once you have cleaned your patio you can customise it according to your family requirements for the seasons ahead.
+Once you have cleaned your patio you can customise it according to your family requirements ready for use next spring and summer.
 Consider different types of patio shapes, paving and size to make it more functional.

 We advise doing adequate research to design and take advantage of your patio for the years to come (for example, think about house extensions and outdoor structures – gazebos, pergolas and awnings).

-Autumn is the best time to remove your potted herbs and transport indoors before the weather gets cooler and too wet to foster growth.
+Autumn is the perfect time to remove your potted herbs and transport indoors before the first frost and wet weather.
 By doing this carefully, you can enjoy fresh herbs for an extended period of time.
-Alternatively, you could just move your pots to the warmer corners of your porch where they get an appropriate amount of sunlight without being exposed to the frost and wind.
+Alternatively, you could move your pots to the warmer corners of your porch where they get an appropriate amount of sunlight without being exposed to the frost and wind.

 If you plan to be in the garden during the cooler autumn and winter months, keeping your patio warm is a must.
-You can invest in a fire pit or gazebo heater to stay toasty warm during the chilly evenings.
+You can invest in a fire pit or gazebo heater to stay toasty warm while using your garden furniture during colder evenings, rather than only using it during the summer months.

 We find that outdoor lighting is always a good investment and something that enhances an outdoor space all year round.
 Decent lighting can be an option to add warmth and style to your patio space.